faarisali/desperado-android/README.md

 Setup
 ====================
-To setup the project, simply clone the phase 2 project in android studio and should work after building.
+To setup the project, simply clone the phase 2 project in android studio and then go to File > Open, then in the pop up, go to, phase2 > Game, and double click on build.grade

+This should commence the building the process.
+After building, click run with Pixel 3 running at least API 28 as the android virtual machine.

 Game Instructions
 ====================